James Calder and Co

 The company was re-registered as James Calder & Co (Brewers) Ltd in 1920 and the James Calder whisky interests were sold to James Dewar & Sons.

 Brewing ceased at the Shore Brewery in 1921, with all of the company's brewing requirements being contracted out to Archibald Arrol & Sons Ltd at the Alloa Brewery.
 The company acquired a brewery at Ostend, Belgium in 1921.
-Further acquisitions were made including Robert Henderson & Co Ltd, The Mills Brewery, Alloa in 1944, Steel Coulson & Co Ltd's Greenhead Brewery, Glasgow, in 1946 and Geo Thomson & Son Ltd, bottlers in 1950.
+Further acquisitions were made including Robert Henderson & Co Ltd, The Mills Brewery, Alloa in 1944, Steel Coulson & Co Ltd's Greenhead Brewery, Glasgow, in 1946 and Geo.
+Thomson & Son Ltd, bottlers in 1950.

 The shore Brewery in later years

-The Shore Brewery prior to demolition
+The Shore Brewery, Alloa prior to demolition

-In 1947 James Calder & Co (Brewers) Ltd became a Public Limited Company: it now owned five subsidiary companies in hotels, in wine and spirits, and in the bottling and aerated water businesses.
+In 1947 James Calder & Co (Brewers) Ltd became a Public Limited Company - it now owned five subsidiary companies in hotels, in wine and spirits, and in the bottling and aerated water businesses.
 They had also expanded brewing with the premises of Calders (Newcastle) Ltd.

 From 1951, Archibald Arrol & Sons Ltd ceased to brew ale, and so although that firm continued to supply the company's lager requirements, all its other beers were supplied by John Jeffrey & Co Ltd, Heriot Brewery, Roseburn, Edinburgh.
 The company opened a new bottling plant at Bankhead Medway, Sighthill, Edinburgh in 1956.